 No matter where you are from or where you currently live, chances are you have heard about Vietnam’s delicious and diverse cuisine.
 The most exciting thing about Vietnamese cuisine is by far its diversity.
-Since the country features a long coast of about 3,500 kilometers, the local population has adjusted its cooking to climate and geography.
+Since the country features along the coast of about 3,500 kilometers, the local population has adjusted its cooking to climate and geography.

 Have you ever heard of a tiny city on the southern coast called Phan Rang?
 If you’re not into adventurous sports like kitesurfing or diving, then it’s probably the first time you have heard about this place.